ENTP: Your Myers Briggs Personality Type and Your Career

 How to Use Your Personality Type to Make Good Career Decisions

 I'm a what?
 You may have asked that question after finding out you're an ENTP.
 And why wouldn't you have wondered aloud what those letters mean?
 They seem to make little sense.
-However, once you find out what each one means and how you can use all four together to help make career-related decisions, you'll be happy to have this information.
+However, once you find out what each letter means and how you can use all four together to help make career-related decisions, you'll appreciate the insight this information offers.

 How ENTP Relates to the Myers Briggs Personality Types